satya-das/cib/examples/035-virtual-function-and-forwd-compatibility/README.md

 ## Example - Virtual Function and Forward Compatibility

-**Please note that forward compatibility of library also means backward compatibility of client."
+**Please note that forward compatibility of library also means backward compatibility of client.**

-This example is next version of [Virtual Functions](020-virtual-function).
+Like previous example the library of this too is next version of library of `virtual-function` example.
 In the new library there is one more virtual function added to an existing class:

 ```diff
 --- 020-virtual-function/pub/example.h